aws/karpenter-provider-aws/website/content/en/v0.20.0/concepts/provisioning.md

   labels:
     billing-team: my-team

+  # Annotations are arbitrary key-values that are applied to all nodes
+  annotations:
+    example.com/owner: "my-team"

   # Requirements that constrain the parameters of provisioned nodes.
   # These requirements are combined with pod.spec.affinity.nodeAffinity rules.
   # Operators { In, NotIn } are supported to enable including or excluding values